-Lewis Kulisewa joined the Competition and Fair Trading Commission in August 2013 as its first Director of Consumer Welfare and Education which later changed to Director of Consumer Affairs.
-In this role, Mr Kulisewa leads on the investigation and resolution of consumer protection cases as well as the delivery of advocacy and civic education programmes at the Commission.
-His personal goal is to contribute to a better informed society driven by rules of fair play.
+Lewis Kulisewa is an International Trade Law and Trade Policy Expert.
+Mr Kulisewa joined the Competition and Fair Trading Commission in August 2013 as its founding Director of Consumer Affairs.
+In this role, among other responsibilities, he leads on the investigation and resolution of consumer protection cases; and carrying out market studies to assess compliance with competition and consumer protection laws.
+His personal goal is to contribute to a just society driven by rules of fair play.

 Prior to joining the Commission, Mr Kulisewa held numerous portfolios in various local and international organisations dealing with tax policy, diplomacy, governance and private sector development among others.
-Between 2004 and 2013, Lewis worked for the UK Foreign and Commonwealth Office (FCO) as Head of Political and Public Affairs, based at the British High Commission in Lilongwe.
+Between 2004 and 2013, Lewis worked for the UK Foreign, Commonwealth and Development Office (FCDO) as Head of Political and Public Affairs, based at the British High Commission in Lilongwe.
 Prior to that, he worked for the Malawi Revenue Authority as Deputy Manager responsible for Public Relations and Tax Education.
-He has also developed and delivered civic education programmes for the National Initiative for Civic Education (NICE) in the areas of democracy, human rights and climate security.
+He also worked for the National Initiative for Civic Education (NICE) in the areas of human rights and democracy consolidation.